MatthewMcCloskey01/MS-Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
+Within the scope of this project, I have constructed a mini honeynet infrastructure within the Microsoft Azure platform.
+My primary task involved the ingestion of log data from various sources into a dedicated Log Analytics workspace.
+The consolidated repository serves as the foundational resource utilized by Microsoft Sentinel for the construction of attack maps, the initiation of security alerts, and the generation of incident reports.
+The project followed a structured timeline, encompassing the measurement of security metrics within an initially insecure environment over 24 hours, followed by the implementation of security controls to enhance the environment's resilience, and concluding with another 24-hour metric measurement phase.
 The metrics we will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)